ibm-cloud-docs/app-configuration/architecture-workload-isolation.md

 The Feature server component provides the API interface to the {{site.data.keyword.appconfig_short}} service.

-The datastore component stores all configuration, metrics, instance details, and environments data.
+The data store component stores all configuration, metrics, instance details, and environments data.

-The {{site.data.keyword.appconfig_short}} UI is the front-end component which can be used to manage the configuration data.
+The {{site.data.keyword.appconfig_short}} UI is the front-end component, which can be used to manage the configuration data.

 Analytics server component collects the usage metrics for configuration data and stores it to the data store at instance level.